Hirohito: Overseas travel

 From 3 March to 3 September 1921 (Taisho 10), the Crown Prince made official visits to the United Kingdom, France, the Netherlands, Belgium, Italy, Vatican City and Malta (then a protectorate of the British Empire).
-This was the first visit to Western Europe by the Crown Prince.
+This was the first visit to Europe by the Crown Prince.
 (Note: The first foreign trip by the Crown Prince was made in 1907 by the Crown Prince Yoshihito to the then Korean Empire.
 During that time, while it was considered a foreign country, it had become a colonial protectorate of Japan and would eventually be annexed.)
 Despite strong opposition in Japan, this was realized by the efforts of elder Japanese statesmen (Genrō) such as Yamagata Aritomo and Saionji Kinmochi.

 The departure of Prince Hirohito was widely reported in newspapers.
 The Japanese battleship Katori was used, and departed from Yokohama, sailed to Naha, Hong Kong, Singapore, Colombo, Suez, Cairo, and Gibraltar.
 In April, Hirohito was present in Malta for the opening of the Maltese Parliament.
 After sailing for two months, the Katori arrived in Portsmouth on 9 May, on the same day reaching the British capital, London.
 Hirohito was welcomed in the UK as a partner of the Anglo-Japanese Alliance and met with King George V and Prime Minister David Lloyd George.